 Attending the Parent Seminar in King County

 For mothers and fathers going through a divorce or other types of family law cases, the parents are required by the court to attend a parent seminar called "What About the Children?"
 The parenting seminar helps parents with children who are affected by on-going parental conflicts related to a separation or divorce.
-The seminar is offered in both Seattle and Kent, WA.
+The seminar is offered frequently in both Seattle and Kent, WA.
 To schedule your seminar, click here.

 Under LFLR 13(c)(2), attendance of the mandatory seminar is required within sixty (60) days of service of a petition.
 If you do not attend before your case schedule deadline, you will be charged a $35 noncompliance fee, pursuant to King County Ordinance 16984.
 After you complete the class you should provide a copy of your certificate of completion to your family law attorney, as parenting seminar certificates must be attached to a final parenting plan or the court will not enter it.